glimpse-editor/getglimpse-web/content/posts/glimpse-0-1-0-release-notes.md

 *Add a screenshot here*

 ## Installation
-GNU/Linux users can install Glimpse 0.1.0 as a Flatpak from the Flathub repository.
+GNU/Linux users can install Glimpse 0.1.0 as a Flatpak from the Flathub repository or an AppImage.
 There are also a number of additional installation options detailed on our [Downloads](/downloads/) page.

 Windows users have a choice of 32-bit or 64-bit MSI files, and we chose that type of installer to assist businesses and schools using centralised software management systems.
-We have also provided ZIP files for those who would prefer to run the software from a portable USB flash drive.
+We have also provided a ZIP file for those who would prefer to run the software from a portable USB flash drive.
 These can also be found on the [Downloads](/downloads/) page.

 ## Known Issues
-* Linux AppImage is delayed until late October/early November 2019
 * We do not support MacOS at this time
 * GUI still links to the upstream help pages
-* Manpages in the terminal have not been updated
+* Man pages in the terminal have not been updated
 * The Wilber mascot is still present in some parts of the GUI
 * For upstream compatibility purposes the underlying code still uses the "GIMP" name for many code files, classes, libraries, methods and command line flags